fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 </Grid>
 ```

-The <i>onSubmit</i> callback has been passed down all the way from our patient list page.
+The <i>onSubmit</i> callback has been passed all the way down from our patient list page.
-Basically, it sends an HTTP POST request to our backend, adds the patient returned from the backend to our app's state and closes the modal.
+It sends an HTTP POST request to our backend, adds the patient returned from the backend to our app's state and closes the modal.
 If the backend returns an error, the error is displayed on the form.

 Here is our submit function: